 15. For seating, mantel rows and to top your chimney, you can use natural material which will tie all of these parts of your fireplace together.
 It makes for a great look sometimes.

 16. You can use an industrial sized (and strength) cake decorator bag to apply mortar or grout between finish blocks.
-It does make the job mush less messy.
+It does make the job much less messy.